-A master of physics gives you skills to tackle many of the arising challenges in our society, and opens work opportunities within a large area of both applied and theoretical physics.
+A master of physics gives you skills to tackle many of the arising challenges in our society, and gives opportunities for work within a large area of both applied and theoretical physics.

-This master program in physics offers four different disciplines:
+This Master´s program in Physics offers four different disciplines:

 - Earth Observation - With a focus on remote sensing you will learn more about the analysis of satellite images through fields such as signal and image processing, statistics and pattern recognition.

 - Electrical Engineering - This discipline focuses on sensor technology, ultrasound, nanoscopy and microscopy, optics and machine learning.
 All areas provide solutions for technological demands in our modern society.